Michigan: Pain and Symptom Management for Nurses

 Drug Diversion Within the Healthcare System

 According to the Drug Enforcement Administration, the most commonly abused drugs are among five classes and are frequently used in the treatment of pain.
-These include opioids, depressants, stimulants, hallucinogenic, and anabolic steroids.
+These include opioids, depressants, stimulants, hallucinogens, and anabolic steroids.
 Of these, the opioid fentanyl is the number one drug that is found to be involved in drug diversion cases (14).

 When used outside of medical purposes, fentanyl has a very high rate of fatality.
-Far from being just a public problem, the diversion of drugs is a significant problem for healthcare organizations and abusers can be found at all levels, from the C-suite to frontline staff.
+Far from being just a public problem, the diversion of drugs is a significant problem for healthcare organizations, and abusers can be found at all levels, from the C-suite to frontline staff.
 There are several signs of drug diversion, including poor appearance, failing job performance, uncharacteristic behaviors for the individual, and accessing medication that is not required for their job (14)

 The Joint Commission offers these guidelines for monitoring to identify potential trends and patterns that may indicate the occurrence of drug diversion in the clinical setting (all from 15):